pranav718/cohort-3/week-8-app/README.md

 - Complete the routes for user login, signup, purchase a course, see course (Extra points - use express routing to better structure your routes)

 - Create the frontend

+Good to haves
+- Use cookies instead of JWT for auth
+- Add a rate limiting middleware
+- Frontend in ejs(low priority)
+- Frontend in React(high priority)